-Months of messages, seen and reported by the Health Service Journal, have revealed the changing strategy of the members of the British Medical Association's Junior Doctors' Committee (JDC), which appear to contradict the public statements being made amid often angry negotiations and strike action walkouts.
+Months of messages, , have revealed the changing strategy of the members of the British Medical Association's Junior Doctors' Committee (JDC), which appear to contradict the public statements being made amid often angry negotiations and strike action walkouts.

 In several messages to the committee's executive WhatsApp group, JDC chair Dr Johann Malawana urged the group to draw the dispute "right out", supported by "punctuated (industrial action) for a prolonged period" to tie the Department of Health up "in knots for the next 16-18 months".

 Committee members also admitted at one point they "had nothing to talk about" despite publicly urging the government to re-enter talks with the BMA, because weekend pay was not part of the Government's then-contract offer.